-- Follow the Current CLINIC list of trainings template for documenting trainings. - List only trainings since the last accreditation date. - In their FAQ, OLAP stated a preference that applicants should spread out their trainings by taking them each year of the prior accreditation period rather than to wait to take trainings one year prior to renewal.
-If that was not possible, you may want to explain that in your cover letter and demonstrate other methods of ongoing training and hands on experience through the accreditation period. - For renewals, accredited representatives are required by regulations to demonstrate that they have continued to receive formal training in immigration law and procedure "commensurate with the services the organization provides and the duration of the representative's accreditation." - Trainings taken during the three-year practice period should cover topics that reflect the representative's caseload and changes to immigration laws, policies, and regulations.
+- Follow the Current CLINIC list of trainings templates for documenting trainings. - List only those trainings since the last accreditation date in chronological or reverse chronological order - In their FAQ, the DOJ R & A Program stated a preference that applicants should receive formal training each year since their last date of approval (rather than waiting to take trainings one year prior to renewal).
+If that was not possible, you may want to explain that in your cover letter and demonstrate other methods of ongoing training and hands on experience through the accreditation period. - For each training include the title, type of training (webinar, 8-week e-learning course, 2-day conference, etc.), specific dates (DD/MM/YEAR), duration (hours), and organization that provided it.
+A one or two sentence description is helpful if it is not obvious from the title. - For renewals, accredited representatives are required by regulations to demonstrate that they have continued to receive formal training in immigration law and procedure "commensurate with the services the organization provides and the duration of the representative's accreditation." - Trainings taken during the three-year practice period should cover topics that reflect the representative's caseload and changes to immigration laws, policies, and regulations.
+If additional trainings are needed there are many free ones available at CLINIC Archive of Training, and Immigration Advocates Network (IAN)